 Nevertheless, the archaeological survey of the tract failed to identify any remains.
-This is likely due to the poorly drained soils and distance from a permanent water source.
+This is likely due to the lack of well drained soils and the distance from the Ashley River, a primary transportation route in the eighteenth and nineteenth centuries.